sections in the article

 - No support for Completeness.

-- Could requires specific logic in the system consuming the information when publishing to a channel that contains specification fields.
+- Could require specific logic in the system consuming the information when publishing to a channel that contains specification fields.

 - Adding Parent - Child CVLs is currently not supported for Specification templates.